hackclub/hackclub/workshops/hangman_workshop/README.md

   turtle.right(90)
   turtle.forward(10)
 ```
+- This code comes after the previous strikes' code.
-If the user has at least 4 strikes then we draw the second arm.
+- If the user has at least 4 strikes then we draw the second arm.

 ### Strike 5
 ```py